The Truth About Myers-Briggs Types

-The MBTI has been used, or I should say MIS-used, in many ways.
-For example, in pre-marital counseling, the MBTI has been used to gauge “compatibility” of couples.
+The MBTI has been used, or I should say misused, in many ways.
+For example, in premarital counseling, the MBTI has been used to gauge the “compatibility” of couples.
 There is really no evidence to support this use.

-I have also heard of companies that use the MBTI in selection of employees.
+I have also heard of companies that use the MBTI to select employees.
 This is an obvious misuse because there is no evidence to support the accuracy of MBTI types in hiring.

 More commonly, the MBTI is used in career advising (e.g., suggesting that Thinking types go into more structured jobs; Extraverts into “people professions,” etc.).
 This also can be problematic because there is little evidence to support the connections between MBTI types and success in specific careers.